Insights & Discussion

 2015 European Journal of Nutrition Efficacy and safety of a natural mineral water rich in magnesium and sulphate for bowel function: a double-blind, randomized, placebo-controlled study Bothe G, Coh A, Auinger A

-Randomised Controlled Trial Constipation Magnesium Mineral Water
+Randomised Controlled Trial Magnesium Mineral Water Sulphate

 This placebo-controlled, double-blind, randomized trial involved 106 healthy individuals with functional constipation.
 They were randomly assigned to consume either 300 or 500 ml of a natural mineral water rich in magnesium sulphate and sodium sulphate (Donat Mg) or a placebo water daily for six weeks.
 The 300-ml groups were discontinued following an interim analysis.
 Participants recorded their bowel movements, stool consistency, gastrointestinal symptoms, and general well-being in a diary.
 The primary outcome was the change in the number of complete spontaneous bowel movements per week.